VOC Exploration Example

 Image.fromarray(plt)

-Sometimes you might want to investigate a certain type of entries in your dataset.
-For this Explorer allows you to execute SQL queries.
-It accepts either of the formats:
+Sometimes you might want to investigate certain entries in your dataset.
+For this, Explorer allows you to execute SQL queries.
+It accepts either of the following formats:

 This can be used to investigate model performance and specific data points.
 For example: